Real-Time Measurement of the Fuel Ethanol Propagation Process

 Introduction

-Spectrometers allow continuous and detailed measurement of chemical concentrations in real time.
-The majority of process spectrometers are based on near infrared light, which is fundamentally less informative than mid infrared light.
+Process spectrometers allow continuous and detailed measurement of chemical concentrations in real time.
+The majority of infrared spectrometers are based on near infrared light, which is fundamentally less informative than mid infrared light.
 Conventional mid infrared spectrometers (which often use a Fourier transform and so are referred to as "FTIR spectrometers") have sensitive moving parts and fragile fiber probes – making them wholly unsuitable for production environments such as ethanol refineries.
 The IRmadillo is a process analyzer built using FTIR spectroscopy, but with static optics, removing the need for moving mirrors or fiber probes, and dramatically improving stability, reliability, and ruggedness.

 Example Use Case